Zeeman effect: Example: Lyman-alpha transition in hydrogen

-Note in particular that the size of the energy splitting is different for the different orbitals, because the gJ values are different.
-On the left, fine structure splitting is depicted.
-This splitting occurs even in the absence of a magnetic field, as it is due to spin–orbit coupling.
+Note in particular that the size of the energy splitting is different for the different orbitals because the gJ values are different.
+Fine-structure splitting occurs even in the absence of a magnetic field, as it is due to spin–orbit coupling.
 Depicted on the right is the additional Zeeman splitting, which occurs in the presence of magnetic fields.

 Strong field (Paschen–Back effect)

 The Paschen–Back effect is the splitting of atomic energy levels in the presence of a strong magnetic field.
 This occurs when an external magnetic field is sufficiently strong to disrupt the coupling between orbital ($\vec{L}$) and spin ($\vec{S}$) angular momenta.
 This effect is the strong-field limit of the Zeeman effect.
 When $s = 0$, the two effects are equivalent.
 The effect was named after the German physicists Friedrich Paschen and Ernst E. A. Back.